wangbrian26/README-Generator/README.md

-# Pokemon Fusion Battle Simulator
+# README Generator

 ## Description

-This is a fun game that allows users to pick their own fan created pokemon and fight auto generated fusion pokemon
+This is a fun README generator that allows users to create professional READMEs by quickly prompting users to answer a series of questions and autogenerating those responses into a professional README format.

 ## Table of Contents